Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Preliminaries

 \subsection{Problem Statement}

-The Object Retrieval from Clutter (\orc) challenge asks a robot manipulator to retrieve a target object from a set of objects, densely packed together.
+The Object Retrieval from Clutter (\orc) challenge asks a robot manipulator to retrieve a target object from a set of objects densely packed together.
 The objects may have different shapes, sizes, and colors.
 Objects other than the target object are unknown a priori.
-Focusing on a mostly planar setup, the following assumptions are made: \begin{enumerate*} \item The hardware setup (Fig.~\ref{fig:intro-setup}) contains a manipulator, a planar workspace with a uniform background color, and a camera on top of the workspace. \item The objects are rigid and are amenable to the gripper's prehensile and non-prehensile capabilities, limited to straight line planar push actions and top-down grasp actions. \item The objects are confined to the workspace without overlapping.
+Focusing on a mostly planar setup, the following assumptions are made: \begin{enumerate*} \item The hardware setup (Fig.~\ref{fig:intro-setup}) contains a manipulator, a planar workspace with a uniform background color, and a camera on top of the workspace. \item The objects are rigid and are amenable to the gripper's prehensile and non-prehensile capabilities, limited to straight-line planar push actions and top-down grasp actions. \item The objects are confined to the workspace without overlapping.
 As a result, the objects are visible to the camera. \item The target object, to be retrieved, is visually distinguishable from the others. \end{enumerate*} Under these assumptions, the \emph{objective} is to retrieve only the target object, while minimizing the number of pushing/grasping actions that are used.
 Each grasp or push is considered as one atomic action.
 While a mostly planar setup is assumed in our experiments, the proposed data-driven solution is general and can be applied to arbitrary object shapes and arrangements.
-Fig.~\ref{fig:intro} illustrates an example problem from the experiments and a sequence of push and grasp actions that solves it.
+In the experiments, we mainly work with woodblocks; we also evaluate the proposed approach on novel objects such as soapboxes, which are challenging as their widths are close to the maximum distances between the gripper's fingers.